mcguffin/say-cheese/README.md

 **Safari** makes [some weird things](https://bugs.webkit.org/show_bug.cgi?id=49141) with pasted images.
-It seems impossible to predict such behaviour (unless somebody can answer me [this question](http://stackoverflow.com/questions/21366465/is-there-a-way-to-detect-webkit-fake-url-browser-behavior)), so the only thing that will appear after pasting an image from the clipboard will be an error message.
+It seems impossible to predict such behaviour (unless somebody can answer me [this question](http://stackoverflow.com/questions/21366465/is-there-a-way-to-detect-webkit-fake-url-browser-behavior)), so pasting is disabled by user agent detection.

 The same is true for **Safari mobile**.
 Additionally iOS already provides Webcam access in the regular file upload dialog, so the whole plugin is totally dispensable on Apple mobile devices.

 In **IE** pasting images is not supported.
 Webcam support on older IEs is achieved through a Flash fallback.